valiyev000/Ecommerce-side-menu/README.md

-# Product-page
+# eCommerce Side Menu

-ProductPage: A stylish HTML and CSS-based product page...
+eCommerce Side Menu: A user-friendly solution for eCommerce sites.
+Enhance navigation and user experience with this customizable side menu.
+Showcase product categories, expandable secondary/tertiary menus, and seamless integration with eCommerce platforms.